mliew21396/remote-work/week-1/3-cli-exploration/README.md

 the Unix toolset.
 Furthermore, you'll need to continually find excuses to practice using these commands through the rest of Dev Bootcamp to keep your skills sharp.

+## Release 7: Reflect
+Reflecting is essential for solidifying your learning.
+Because you don't have the ability to edit these reflections directly yet, you'll need to keep track of your answers to the questions in the [reflection file](my_reflection.md) on your computer or in your notes.
+Be sure to write them down!
+You'll be expected to add them to the reflection file associated with this challenge later once you learn to push changes to GitHub.
+Limit your reflection time to about 10-15 minutes.

 ## Resources

 * [Teletype Corporation][teletype]